kon172verma/automotive-rag/docs/chunking.md

 ## Recommendation

-Recommendation: `Section-aware child chunking with parent lineage`.
+Recommendation: `Parent-child hierarchical chunking with semantic splitting inside oversized units`.

 What this means:

 - treat each manual section as a parent unit
-- split long sections into smaller child chunks for retrieval
+- create child chunks inside each parent for retrieval
-- keep each child chunk linked to its parent section
+- if a child is still too large, split it semantically inside that same parent
+- never let semantic splitting cross parent boundaries
 - preserve heading path and page span for every child chunk

-This is the best default for this project because it balances retrieval quality, interpretability, and future extensibility.
+This is the best default for this project because it keeps the manual's real structure while still giving us flexibility when a section is too large or too mixed.

 ## Overlap Policy